 The Compensation Committee provides annual equity incentives to our executive officers as part of their annual compensation.
-The Compensation Committee granted Dr. Ashton options to purchase 220,660 shares of common stock under the Incentive Plan on the terms detailed below, subject to stockholder approval.
+The Compensation Committee granted Dr. Ashton options to purchase 220,660 shares of common stock under the 2008 Incentive Plan on the terms detailed below, subject to stockholder approval.
 Because Dr. Ashton is a director, ASX Listing Rules require stockholder approval of his option grants.
 For a discussion of the analysis undertaken in making this award, see "Compensation Discussion and Analysis" above.

-The Company has made the option grants subject to stockholder approval.
+The Company has made the option grants subject to stockholder approval and will issue the option certificates within one month of stockholder approval.
 The option grants to Dr. Ashton will not have any effect upon the rights of existing security holders, excepting a potential reduction of their percentage ownership in pSivida by approximately 1.2%.